 One of the benefits of converting from Chapter 13 to Chapter 7 bankruptcy is that you'll wipe out qualifying debts quickly.
 The downside?
 You could lose property.
 Also, qualification rules vary by jurisdiction, so you'll want to talk to your lawyer about the procedures.

-Unlike Chapter 7, you have a right to dismiss a Chapter 13 case if it isn't working for you or you can't make your payment.
+Unlike Chapter 7, you can dismiss a Chapter 13 case if it isn't working for you or you can't make your payment.
 Or you can stop making payments and wait for the court to dismiss your case.

 Either way, you'll receive credit for amounts paid, but your creditors can add any stayed interest to the outstanding balance owed.